RenneJ/hh-infosec-course/h6-A.Nynomous.md

   - Tor can help you protect yourself against criminal tactics such as identity theft
 - Truly open source
   - No military backdoors
-- It is legal to run a tor relay (node)
+- It is legal to run a Tor relay (node)
   - At least in the USA at the time of the article's publication
 - Easy to use
 - Slower than clearnet
   - More nodes would make it faster
 - It is not foolproof
-  - You can identify yourself through tor if you are not careful
+  - You can identify yourself through Tor if you are not careful

 ## Hiding Behind the Keyboard.
 Chapter 2: The Tor Browser (Shavers & Bair 2016)